dantas-dev/back-challenge-graphql/INSTRUCTIONS.md

 - Used TypeORM instead of Sequelize.
 In my opinion, TypeORM has a better fit for Typescript than Sequelize.
 You can check out typeorm here: https://typeorm.io/
 - Used Yarn package manage instead of NPM, as Yarn has a better performance.
 You can check out yarn here: https://yarnpkg.com/
 - Used some SOLID concepts, as dependency inversion, single resposibility and interface segregation principles.
+- Also used some classic GOF design patterns, such as singleton.

 # Are there any improvements you could make to your submission?